wildfly-extras/wildfly-channel/README.md

 # Release

-The procedure to release the `wildfly-channel` artifacts is described in [Release-Procedure wiki page](https://github.com/wildfly-extras/wildfly-channel/wiki/Release-Procedure).
+The procedure to release the `wildfly-channel` artifacts is described in the [Release-Procedure wiki page](https://github.com/wildfly-extras/wildfly-channel/wiki/Release-Procedure).